singingwolfboy/flask-misaka/docs/index.rst

   {{ text|markdown }}

 Or, you can use the ``filter`` tag to write your template directly in Markdown and have Jinja dynamically interpret it for you!
-That&#39;s right!

 .. code-block:: jinja